 While the field continues to evolve and develop, what is clear is that a focus on oceans and seas open up new possibilities for historical scholarship that look, as Braudel did, beyond standard histories of nation states to illuminate larger processes.

-This source is a part of the Trade and Religion in the Indian Ocean Network, 1100-1500 teaching module and the Primer: Oceans methods module.
+This source is a part of the Trade and Religion in the Indian Ocean Network, 1100-1500 teaching module, the Premodern Chinese Maps and the Global Maritime World teaching module, and the Primer: Oceans methods module.

 Alison Games, “Atlantic History: Definitions, Challenges, and Opportunities,” The American Historical Review 111, no. 3 (2006): 741–757.

 Fernand Braudel, The Mediterranean and the Mediterranean World in the Age of Philip II (London: Collins, 1972).